 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Apple has released iPhone OS 3.1.3 and iPhone OS 3.1.3 for iPod touch to address vulnerabilities in the CoreAudio, ImageIO, Recovery Mode and WebKit packages.
-Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or obtain sensitive information.
+PowerDNS has released PowerDNS Recursor 220.127.116.11 to address multiple vulnerabilities.
+Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or spoof DNS information.

-US-CERT encourages users and administrators to review Apple article HT4013 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review PowerDNS Security Advisories 2010-01 and 2010-02 and apply any necessary updates.